cryptoinhero/zurbank/src/zurbank/doc/release-notes/mastercore-0.0.9.2-release-notes.md

 Notable changes
 ---------------

-This release upgrades the underlying code base of Omni Core from Bitcoin Core 0.9.3 to Bitcoin Core 0.9.5.
+This release upgrades the underlying code base of ZURBank from Bitcoin Core 0.9.3 to Bitcoin Core 0.9.5.

-Please see the official release notes of [Bitcoin Core 0.9.5](release-notes.md), as well as the historical release notes of [Omni Core 0.0.9.1](release-notes/zurbank-0.0.9.1-release-notes.md) for details about recent changes.
+Please see the official release notes of [Bitcoin Core 0.9.5](release-notes.md), as well as the historical release notes of [ZURBank 0.0.9.1](release-notes/zurbank-0.0.9.1-release-notes.md) for details about recent changes.